(Updated November 30, 2018)

 Anthem agreed to pay $115 million to consumers after its 2015 data breach, the largest data breach settlement in history.
 The settlement covers credit monitoring services for affected consumers, and out-of-pocket expenses caused by the data breach.

 Theirs is just one of many multimillion-dollar settlements that have been reached after major data breaches (see above: “Notable Data Breaches in Other Sectors”).
 Home Depot agreed to pay $19.5 million to consumers after its data breach: $13 million to reimburse shoppers for losses and $6.5 million toward identity protection services.
 Sony paid $15 million to settle a data breach suit—and $8 million to settle another.
 Target paid $10 million.

 In general, companies much prefer settling cases out of court to going to trial.
 That is especially true with data breach lawsuits, because there is almost no court precedent for these kinds of cases.
 Companies like Home Depot and Sony have no idea what would happen if they went to trial to fight a data breach suit, which is a scary prospect.

 How Consumers Can Fight Back

 If your credit card information, social security number, or other private information was stolen as a result of a data breach, we would like to hear from you.
-Contact us for a free, no-obligation case review.
+Contact us for a free, no-obligation legal consultation.